RutledgePaulV/creek/readme.md

 of each split stream to the source stream.
 The internals of each demux use different strategies to keep the total heap memory footprint low while still allowing multiple readers to make progress.

+#### TempFileStreamDemux
+This demux just writes the stream to a temporary file (on disk) which can then be used to generate multiple handles to the same data.
+The temporary file is deleted once each reader has been closed.

 #### FollowTheLeaderStreamDemux
 This demux maintains a buffer that contains only the bytes between the furthest-along reader and the furthest-behind reader of all the streams split from the demux.
 This means